jt-lab-com/docs/README.md

 ```bash
 yarn start
 ```
-The site will be available at: http://localhost:3000
+The Site Will be available at: http://localhost:3000

 ### Production Build
 ```bash